Running your own business sometimes seems to be a series of successes followed by setbacks.

 Lowering your company profits

-The most obvious way to reduce your company tax bill is to lower your profits.
+The most obvious way to reduce your company tax bill is to lower your taxable profits.
 Your business is taxed on profit not turnover, so the less profit it makes, the less tax it will pay.

 What direct expenses can you legally put through the business?
 For example, would it make better financial sense for your business to lease you a nice expensive company car?
 Yes you will pay personal tax on this as well, but overall you may be better off than if you went out and bought the car privately.